ingwinlu/pelican-toc/README.md

     'TOC_RUN'           : 'true',    # Default value for toc generation,
                                      # if it does not evaluate
                                      # to 'true' no toc will be generated

-    'TOC_INCLUDE_TITLE': 'true',     # Default value for include article title
+    'TOC_INCLUDE_TITLE': 'true',     # If 'true' include title in toc }
-                                     # if it is 'false', it will generate
-                                     # Wikipedia like Table of Contents.
-}
 ```
 All those settings can be overwritten on a per page/article basis via metadata.
 Just use the respective keyword as metadata (example: `toc_headers: ^h[1-4]`)

-#Differences between pelican-toc and pelican-extract-toc
+# Differences between pelican-toc and pelican-extract-toc
 `extract-toc` uses a markdown extension to generate a toc and then extract it via beautifulsoup.
 This extension generates the toc itself, removing the need to write `[ToC]` in your articles.
 There also is a 'health' check on id's which should be generated via markdown.extensions.headerid per default, but somehow don't always end up in the output.